Overview and Guidelines

 Endorsement Letter

-• A statement of endorsement from an artist or other member of your community (e.g. audience member, board member, stakeholder, partner, performer).
+- A statement of endorsement from an artist or other member of your community (e.g. audience member, board member, invested supporter, partner, performer).
 Please highlight:

-• For Live Music for Dance: Ideally the letter will also include a statement from the choreographer.
+- For Live Music for Dance: It is recommended to also include a statement from the choreographer.

 Information About Your Organization

-• brief outline of all your upcoming programming (virtual and/or in-person) highlighting your commitment to new music, the new music program planned, and any artist development opportunities you are providing. (up to 250 words)
+- Describe your organization’s upcoming artistic programming for the proposed grant period (if available), highlighting your commitment to new music, the new music program planned, and any artist development opportunities you are providing. (up to 250 words)

 Project Description or Use of Funds (up to 200 words)

-• For General Support applicants: Please summarize any specific music program or project that New Music USA’s funding would help to advance.
+- For General Operating Support applicants: Please summarize any specific music program or project that New Music USA’s funding would help to advance.
 If applicable, please include the names of any specific music creators you will be supporting.

-Information about the Artists involved for Creation of New Work/Live Music for Dance applicants
+Information about the artists collaborating with Creation of New Work/Live Music for Dance applicants

-• Creator/musician names, locations, and websites (up to 200 words)
+- Creator/musician names, locations, bios, and websites.
+(Up to 350 words)

 Music Examples

-• 2 to 3 samples of music you have commissioned or programmed; you may provide links to YouTube, Vimeo, or upload mp3/wav files.
+- 2 to 3 work samples demonstrating the work of living creators; you may provide links to YouTube, Vimeo, or upload mp3/wav files.
+Providing variety in the samples best supports a strong application.

 Finances

-• A budget for your current financial year (please include your request to New Music USA in your income projections) (General Operating Support only).
+- A budget for your current financial year.
+Please include the amount you are requesting from New Music USA in your income projections.
+(General Operating Support only)

 Support from the New Music USA Team

-Due to the high volume of applications, New Music USA is only able to provide email assistance for technical issues with the application site.
+Due to the high volume of applications we receive, New Music USA is only able to provide email assistance for technical issues with the application site.
 For help with your application the following services will be available:

-• All Webinar and Q & A sessions will be recorded and uploaded to the program page.
+- All Webinar and Q & A sessions will be recorded and uploaded to this page.

-• If you have a technical issue with the application site, emailgrants@newmusicusa.org with “Technical Issue” in the subject line.
+- If you have a technical issue with the application site, email grants@newmusicusa.org with “Technical Issue” in the subject line.

 Due to the high volume of applications, New Music USA is not able to: